 While Harutyunyan is technically a realist writer, there is something mythical about her characters, so extreme are they.
 They have been deformed, stretched out, bent if you will, by history and by the veritably strange lives that their isolation and village ways have imposed on them.

 In my head while reading Ravens before Noah, images of a naïve or even baroque sensibility kept re-appearing.
 Naïve I suppose because this movement in the arts often depicts village life in simplified, picturesque scenery.
 In particular the paintings of the Tbilisi painter Gayané Khatchaturian kept recurring.
 Khatchaturian, who represented Armenia at the 2009 Venice Biennale was of course considered by many to be a naïve painter.
 But unlike say the Haitian (Ernst Louizor and Saincilus Ismaël) or Croatian (Emerik Feješ, Dragan Gaži, Ivan Generalić) schools of naïve painting, Khatchaturian’s work has something grandiose and overdone to it.
 The shapes are too large and almost super-human in their dimensions; and they seem expressionistic, even baroque in tone.
-In his recent book on the collaborationist dancer and choreographer Serge Lifar, writer Mark Franko in his book The Fascist Turn in the Dance of Serge Lifar (New York, oxford University Press, 2020) opposes the Baroque to the Neoclassical.
+In his recent book on the collaborationist dancer and choreographer Serge Lifar, The Fascist Turn in the Dance of Serge Lifar (New York, Oxford University Press, 2020), writer Mark Franko opposes the Baroque to the Neoclassical.
 The Neoclassical or Classical represents traditional ballet while the “baroque” embodies the counter-movements that it spawned: less rigid, more expressive of individual styles, if grandiose in presentation.
 This can of course be differentiated from the properly Baroque—a movement in the arts and music represented by practitioners such as Rembrandt, Bernini or Caravaggio.
 The dictionary definition of the movement is rather direct: “relating to or denoting a style of European architecture, music, and art of the 17th and 18th centuries that followed mannerism and is characterized by ornate detail.”
-Although Khachaturian’s work does not technically resemble the aforementioned painters, they do possess the aforementioned qualities in spades.
-And similarly Harutyunyan’s writing possesses something grandiose, chiaroscuro and epic on a scale that recalls the most Baroque of masters.
-If you consider schools of painting and literature to exist on a spherical, non-linear spectrum then Haratunyan’s realism — like Khachaturian’s art—takes shape somewhere in between the wide swath that separates the two schools, naïve and baroque, if one can hold the two in one’s mind simultaneously.
+Although Khachaturian’s work does not technically resemble the aforementioned painters, they do share many similar qualities.
+If you consider schools of painting and literature to exist on a spherical, non-linear spectrum then Haratunyan’s realism — like Khachaturian’s art — takes shape somewhere in between the wide swath that separates the two schools, naïve and baroque, if one can hold the two in one’s mind simultaneously.